 Micro Typography techniques to make the content more readable

-Font selection should be dependent on legibility and readability of the content.
+Font selection should be dependent on the legibility and readability of the content.
 When choosing a font, pay attention to its overall legibility, nuances in style and feel should come second.
-Headings and subheadings draw the user to the text so selecting the right font style are important as it sets the tone to the overall layout.
+Headings and subheadings draw the user to the text so selecting the right font style is important as it sets the tone to the overall layout.
 Text underneath it should be set to a classic style – this will help the user read through the entirety of the content effortlessly.
-Creativity is important to when selecting a typeface but the readability and legibility shouldn’t be compromised in the process.
+Creativity is important when selecting a typeface but the readability and legibility shouldn’t be compromised in the process.

 Contrast plays a big role in typography and web design.
 Placing the text on a contrasting background will help make it more readable.
-A dark grey text on a white background is a classic example of a readable web content.
+A dark grey text on a white background is a classic example of readable web content.
 Contrasting colors can be chosen within a text container.
 For example, heading and subheading colors can be in contrast with the text underneath it.
 This will help the user pay attention to this section of content.

 Font size is usually chosen after the margins and the width have been set.
 Guidelines usually indicate that about 8-12 words per line are the standard line length.
 This would ensure a pleasant reading experience for the user and will help him read through the content effortlessly.
-A typical font size needs to be large enough to guide the user’s eye towards the content and small enough to keep the user reading through the line jumps.
+The typical font size needs to be large enough to guide the user’s eye toward the content and small enough to keep the user reading through the line jumps.

-Organizing and adjusting type on the web takes time, effort and patience.
+Organizing and adjusting type on the web takes time, effort, and patience.
 But when done correctly it can make the world of a difference.
-Paying attention to the style, contrast, color, size margins, spacing, and line height and width will help you design text that can engage the user and keep them interested in contents of the page.
-Shaping the text within the container and placing them in relationship to other elements on the page is crucial when it comes to crafting a readable experience.
+Paying attention to the style, contrast, color, size margins, spacing, and line height and width will help you design text that can engage the user and keep them interested in the contents of the page.
+Shaping the text within the container and placing them in relation to other elements on the page is crucial when it comes to crafting a readable experience.

 We have covered some of the basics of macro and micro typography and how they can be used in conjunction to create a harmonious and well-balanced web page.